Household Refuse and Recycling Collection Service

-Ipswich City Council provides households with a 240-litre green mobile wheelie bin for refuse disposal and a 240-litre wheelie bin with a yellow lid for recyclable waste.
+Most Ipswich households are provided with a 240-litre mobile wheelie bin for refuse disposal and can choose either a 240-litre or 360-litre wheelie bin with a yellow lid for recyclable waste.

 - The refuse collection service is provided weekly.

 - An optional green waste service is also available on request.

 - All bins remain the property of Ipswich City Council and should not be used for any other purpose than the disposal of waste.

 - The charges for a weekly refuse collection service and a fortnightly recyclables collection service is $76.50 per quarter ($306.00 per annum) for the 2013/2014 financial year.
 These charges appear on your quarterly rates notices.

 To check which day and week your bins are serviced, view the